Around Samar

 around-samar-021.jpgHere is the old church in Basey.

-around-samar-012.jpgThe San Juanico Bridge connects the island of Samar and Leyte.
+around-samar-012.jpgThe San Juanico Bridge connects the islands of Samar and Leyte.

 around-samar-018.jpgLeaf being used as an umbrella in Eastern Samar.